A wood-fired, nordic style mobile sauna

 👋 Hello, we’re Elle and Rupert

-The Watershed Sauna is our side project that started out as a Scottish winter survival strategy.
-When we’re not doing our bit to revive the sauna culture of the Highlands, you will find us; working in sustainability through our consultancy and certified B Corp Living Alive, using our skills to help catalyse and accelerate nature restoration initiatives, growing vegetables in our shared village allotment, foraging, fermenting, pickling, and preserving seasonal goodies, and cooking and eating well around campfires out under the stars.
+When we’re not doing our bit to revive the sauna culture of the Highlands, you will find us; working in sustainability through our consultancy Living Alive, using our skills to help catalyse and accelerate local nature restoration initiatives, growing vegetables in our shared village allotment, foraging, fermenting, pickling, and preserving seasonal goodies, and cooking and eating well around campfires out under the stars.

 FAQs